Supercharge your Blog! +[10 DON’Ts]

-In my ramblings across the internet over the past twelve years, I’ve probably seen millions and millions of blogs, all vying for an audience.
+I’ve seen hundreds of blogs, all vying for an audience.
 With so many to sift through, the new blogger hoping to get readers of their own have to do more than write a few paragraphs and put up a picture or two; the writing has to be well done!
-Great blogs are engaging, they solve problems and they help others feel inspired and ready to go.
+Great blogs are engaging, they solve problems, and they help others feel inspired and ready to go.
 And when you have blog posts like that, people will come back for more.
 There are lots of ways to ramp up your blog and here are some great tips to start with.

-And as a teaser, most of these tips are things you were told not to do in your writing!
+And as a teaser, most of the improvements are things you were told not to do in your writing!
 This is the big difference between writing for the internet and writing for publishers or schools.
 It’s also why so many people love writing blogs.

 The Use of ‘You’ and ‘I’